bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/IAM-Accounts-and-AWS-Organizations.md

 * Lambda Execution Role trusts AWS Lambda and provides permission via `sts:AssumeRole` to access resources.
 * Emergency our unusual situations (Break Glass Situation).
 Emergency Role is assumed by a User (access is logged).
 * Existing identities (i.e. Active Directory) with a company that has more than 5,000 identities.
 External accounts cannot be used in AWS directly.
 The Role is assumed and temporary credentials are generated for access.
-* Application with unknown number of users.
+* Application with an unknown number of users.
 The application uses Web Identity Federation that uses IAM Roles.
 No AWS Credentials are stored within the application.
 Uses existing customer logins.
 Can scale, as needed.
-* Cross Account access.
-Use a Role in the partner account that original account can assume.
+* Cross-Account access.
+Use a Role in the partner account that the original account can assume.

 ## AWS Organizations